Eetezadi/Gitpod-Wordpress-Development/README.md

 ### ⚠️ Important Notice

 **Currently only works with VS Code Desktop!**
-Due to WordPress's URL hardcoded url handling and Codespace redirect mechanisms, this template does not work properly in the browser-based VS Code.
-You must use VS Code Desktop with the GitHub Codespaces extension to properly access WordPress on localhost.
-Maybe someone can provide a pull request to fix?
+This template does not work in browser-based VS Code due to WordPress URL handling and Codespaces redirects.
+Please use VS Code Desktop with the GitHub Codespaces extension for full functionality.
+Maybe someone can provide a fix via pull request?
 I failed so far...

 ## 🚀 Quick Start